asuc-octo/berkeley-mobile-android/README.md

 # ASUC-Android

 ## Release APK
-The most updated .apk file for the Play Store will be located in the "app" folder as "app-release.apk".
+The most updated .apk file for the Play Store will be located in the `app` folder as `app-release.apk`.

 ## Documentation
 Documentation `README.md`'s in package directories.